lowRISC/opentitan/hw/dv/tools/ralgen/README.md

 [VLNV](https://fusesoc.readthedocs.io/en/master/user/overview.html#core-naming-rules)
 name for the generated core file.

-The generated core file adds **`lowrisc:dv:dv_lib`** as a dependency for the generated RAL package.
+The generated core file adds **`lowrisc:dv:dv_base_reg`** as a dependency for the generated RAL package.
 This is required because our DV register block, register and field models are derived from the
 [DV library]({{< relref "hw/dv/sv/dv_lib/README.md" >}}) of classes.
 This ensures the right compilation order is maintained.
+If the `dv_base_prefix` argument is set, then it adds **`lowrisc:dv:my_base_reg`** as an extra dependency, where `my_base` is the value of the argument as shown in the example above.
+This core file and the associated sources are assumed to be available in the provided FuseSoC search paths.

 ## Limitations